A conspiracy theory explains events by invoking a secret plot by a group of conspirators

 - Conspiracy theorists peddle fake claim about the 1986 Challenger Space Shuttle disaster

-- Conspiracy theorists sometimes claim they have evidence that can’t be produced because, they say, the evidence is based on anonymous FBI sources or the conspirators destroyed it all.
-Either way, no evidence is forthcoming.
+- Some conspiracy theorists claim they have evidence which they promise to produce later, but never do.
+Other conspiracy theorists claim they can’t produce evidence because the it’s based on anonymous FBI sources or the conspirators destroyed it all.
+No matter the reason, no evidence is forthcoming.

 Why People Believe